qir-alliance/qat/docs/src/UsingQAT/TargetingQIR.md

 # Targeting QIR

-An important aspect is that the default values of each configuration option change when a specific target configuration is loaded.
-The defaults listed in this section are those for the `generic` target configuration.

 ## QAT Configuration

 QAT has some high level configuration that dictates what tasks QAT should do and